cwkosman/cherin-food-blog/content/recipes/papa-walts-beer-cheese-waffles.md

 ---
 title: Papa Walt's Beer Cheese Waffles
-description: "Do you love cheese? and beer? and breakfast?
+description: "Do you love cheese?
+And beer?
+And breakfast?
 Why not combine all three in this simple savoury waffle recipe. "
 date: 2020-05-22T18:49:33.378Z
 tags: